Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * [Allegiances](#user-content-Allegiances_def) <a name="Allegiances_def"></a>
 	See [here](#user-content-Allegiances).
 * [Army](#user-content-Army) <a name="Army"></a>
-	All the troops a given player has on the same planet form an **army**.
+	All the ground units a given player has on the same planet form an **army**.
 * [Blockade](#user-content-Blockade_def) <a name="Blockade_def"></a>
 	A player **blockades** enemy planets when she is the only player having ships in the System of the planets.
 By extension, she also blockades all units present on these planets.
 * [Border](#user-content-Border_def) <a name="Border_def"></a>